forestryio/forestry.io/hugo/content/docs/faqs/transferring-site.md

 ---
-aliases: ''
-title: How To Transfer a Site to an Organization?
+title: How To Transfer a Site?
 weight: 8
 layout: single
 publishdate: 2017-12-31 04:00:00 +0000